mbarley333/weather-server/README.md

 # Weather Server

-A Go based HTTP server that returns similar JSON reponse as the Open Weather Map Current Weather API
+A Go based HTTP server that returns a JSON reponse similar to the Open Weather Map Current Weather API

 ## Goals